 At zero temperature, all particles of a non-interacting Bose gas will occupy the one-particle ground state.
 For weakly interacting systems, this ground state is modified and some particles occupy states of higher energy.
 The theory behind these excitations goes back to a seminal work of Bogoliubov from 1947, who showed that excitations typically appear in pairs, and described them in terms of a quantum field.

-In this project we examine systems of many bosons with few impurities from a mathematical perspective.
 We will prove the validity of an effective model in which the impurities interact with Bogoliubov's excitation field.
 Recent results establish this model in the special case of a dense, weakly interacting, homogeneous condensate on a torus.

-In order to cover more physical situations, we aim at generalizing them in two directions: First, we will consider dilute gases, as they are typically used in experimental Bose-Einstein condensates.
+First, we will consider dilute gases, as they are typically used in experimental Bose-Einstein condensates.
 For such systems, interactions are very singular as they are short range and strong.
 They induce a non-negligible correlation structure, requiring renormalization of Bogoliubov's theory.
-Second, we will treat the physical situation of non-periodic systems.
-For extended systems, a detailed analysis of the relevant scales in space and time will allow for an approximate reduction to the case of constant density.

 Combining insights on both questions will lead to a deeper understanding of Bogoliubov's approximation, which is an important model case for more general quasi-particle approximations in condensed-matter physics.